jotego/jtcores/cores/tmnt/README.md

 # Credits

 Special thanks to [Furrtek](http://furrtek.free.fr/) for all his open source research.
-Thanks too to DJ Hardrich and Atrac17 for lending this PCB for analysis.
+Thanks too to DJ Hardrich for lending this PCB for analysis.

 Thanks to August 2023 Patreon supporters